Allen Stone: Career

-In 2022, Allen competed in the American Song Contest, representing his home state of Washington.
+In 2022, Stone competed in the American Song Contest, representing his home state of Washington.
 He placed first out of eleven in the jury vote for his semi-final, and advanced to the competition final and finished in fifth place despite not performing live for personal reasons.

-On October 4, 2022, Allen released a new single, "5 Minutes".
+On October 2022, Stone released a new single, "5 Minutes".
 He was then to go on tour in Australia, starting on November 11, 2022.

-Allen featured co-wrote and sang vocals on "Look At Me", the first track on Cory Wong's album 'The Lucky One' released in August 2023.
+Stone co-wrote and performed on the track "Look At Me" in The Lucky One, an album by Cory Wong released in August 2023.

+In 2026, Stone wrote and performed the song "Home, Where Your Heart Found Me" in the Apple TV special Snoopy Presents: There's No Place Like Home, Snoopy.

 Social commentary in music

-On Allen Stone's self-titled album, a few songs discuss social and political issues, such as "Unaware", "Contact High", and "What I've Seen".
+On Allen Stone's self-titled album, a few songs address social and political issues, including "Unaware", "Contact High", and "What I've Seen".

 A live music video of "Unaware – Allen Stone – Live From His Mother's Living Room" on Stone's YouTube account has been viewed over 16,000,000 times.
 Stone wanted to have a different and weird setting for this video, so they recorded it on a set that looked like a living room.